arb1ona/arb1ona/README.md

 - 💚 _MERN Stack_ is my favourite
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: Went From _Architect_ to Full-time _Developer_
+- 🤓 I'm obsessed with self-development and productivity.

  ##